jerpowel321/TruckTracker-FE/src/README.md

 ![TruckTracker logo](/public/TruckTrackerLogo.png "TruckTracker Image")
 =================================================================
 Our third project for our full-stack coding bootcamp, TruckTracker is a Food Truck locator application that provides users with the location and business information of Food Trucks near them.
 Food Trucks can also create an account and submit a business application.
 Once approved by an administrator, the Food Truck can log-in to the application and update their current location with a press of a button.
-Users will be able to view the trucks real-time location on a google map.
+Users will be able to view the truck's real-time location on a google map.

 ## Decoupled Application

 This is a decoupled application.
 We have an SQL server that only serves to create, update, and render JSON Data deployed on Heroku found [here](https://api-food-truck.herokuapp.com/).

 Our react app is hosted on an entirely different server found [here](https://deployedwtt.herokuapp.com/).
-We buil a decoupled app so we may build the app using another Front End later down the line.
+We built to make it easier for us in the future to build the front end later using react native or another method.

 ## 🔑 How to Use the App: